btd/luna/README.md

 $ ./sbt package
 ```

 Now use `./target/scala-2.9.1.final/luna-tool_2.9.1-{VERSION}.war`.
 Default settings help you to start an app.
+Check that your application server has javax.transaction api (you can take it here - http://repo1.maven.org/maven2/javax/transaction/jta/1.1/jta-1.1.jar).

 Configuration
 ======================